ambiorix-web/ambiorix/docs/guide/project.md

 )
 ```

-The `[% title %]` can then be replaced with.
+The `[% title %]` in the template above can then be replaced with.

 ```r
 res$render("home", data = list(title = "Hello from R"))
 ```

-R objects can also be passed by placing it in `robj()` which indicates the object should be used as-is: internally ambiorix will use `dput`.
+R objects can also be passed by wrapping them in `robj()` which indicate the object should be used as-is: internally ambiorix will use `dput`.
+This can be used to generate objects that will subsequently be used in the template.

 ```r
 # templates/home.R